mamcer/mamcer.github.io/_posts/2017-01-21-bamboo-net-agent-config.md

 ## OpenCover

-Another command for OpenCover
+Another command for [OpenCover](https://github.com/OpenCover/opencover).
+You can download it with nuget

+    nuget install OpenCover

 ![OpenCover](../img/2017-01-21-bamboo-net-agent-config/09-opencover-capability.png)

-[OpenCover](https://github.com/opencover/opencover) is my default option to measure the code coverage of unit tests.
+OpenCover is my default option to measure the code coverage of unit tests.
 You can install the latest version with nuget as part of your plan but I find useful to have a default option configured as a capability.

 ## ReportGenerator

-Another command for ReportGenerator
+Another command for [ReportGenerator](https://github.com/danielpalme/ReportGenerator).
+You can download it with nuget

+    nuget install ReportGenerator

 ![ReportGenerator](../img/2017-01-21-bamboo-net-agent-config/10-reportgenerator-capability.png)

-[ReportGenerator](https://github.com/danielpalme/ReportGenerator) is a perfect companion for OpenCover to generate "human friendly" html reports of the results.
+ReportGenerator is a perfect companion for OpenCover to generate "human friendly" html reports of the results.

 ## Summary